 Sign up and start exploring the various reporting features available on monday.com

 What level of support does each platform offer?

 Asana offers customer support via a form you fill out with your details and relevant comments or attachments.

-At monday.com we take our customer support VERY seriously, with 24/7 support via email and our Help Desk every day of the year.
+At monday.com we have constantly strived to reduce our customer support response time — with 24/7 support via email and our Help Desk every day of the year.
 In addition to our support, we also have a knowledge center and YouTube channel full of useful tutorials and new feature updates.